nthmost/illuminate/README.rst

   $ sudo apt-get install python-dev

-With numpy and pandas installed, now type:
+After numpy and pandas have been installed, you can now type:

 .. code-block:: bash